RsaCtfTool/RsaCtfTool/README.md

  - elite\_primes.pub : public key with a gimmick prime
  - fermat.pub : public key with another vulnerability to fermat factorization
  - pastctfprimes.pub : public key with a prime from a past CTF
+ - siqs.pub: 256bit public key that is factored in 30 seconds with SIQS

 #### Requirements:
  - GMPY
  - libnum (https://github.com/hellman/libnum.git)

 #### Todo
- - Implement multiple key handling, for common modulus attacks
  - Implement multiple ciphertext handling for more attacks
- - Implement "yafu" support as an option for ECM factoring
+ - Implement ECM factoring
  - Implement support for MultiPrime RSA (see 0ctf 2016)
  - Possibly implement Msieve support...
  - Some kind of polynomial search...